mauritssilvis/challenges/java/README.md

 IntelliJ IDEA has [detailed online documentation](https://www.jetbrains.com/help/idea/discover-intellij-idea.html), and its [community edition](https://www.jetbrains.com/idea/download/) can be downloaded and used for free.

 IntelliJ IDEA makes it easy to configure code styles, automatic copyright notices, code inspection profiles, run configurations and more.
-The basic IntelliJ IDEA configuration used in the above-mentioned projects is described in the [IntelliJ IDEA section](basic-java-project-intellij#12-intellij-idea) of [Setting up a basic Java project using IntelliJ IDEA](basic-java-project-intellij).
+The basic IntelliJ IDEA configuration used in the above-mentioned projects is described in the [IntelliJ IDEA section](basic-java-project-intellij#12-intellij-idea) of [Setting up a Java project using IntelliJ IDEA](basic-java-project-intellij).

 ### 2.3 Maven